alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 # Intro

 We all want our models to perform well.
 But some of us would also like our models to be efficient, robust, or interpretable.
 So in this post we will discuss some mathematical properties of these models that are related to these three pillars.
 Robustness and interpretability may mean different things to different people, so let's explain what I mean in this post.
-As a general note - many things I am going to talk about are true for complex Hermitian matrices, but we focus on real symmetric matrices in the post, and this is the first and the last time I am talking about complex numbers in this series.
+As a general note - many things I am going to talk about are true for complex Hermitian matrices, but we focus on real symmetric matrices in the post.
+So this is the first and the last time I mention complex numbers in this series.

 The robustness that we shall explore mean robustness to _corruption_ or _noise_, meaning that bounded changes to the input yield bounded changes to the output, and this bound is _known_.
 This is important when we want to know that a small perturbation will not make our model "go wild" and predict something totally unreasonable.